open-sauced/docs/docs/job-seekers-guide/categorize-contributions.md

 ---
-id: job-seekers-guide-how-to-organize-your-open-source-contributions
+id: how-to-translate-open-source-contributions-into-career-opportunities
-title: "How to organize your open source contributions for jobs"
+title: "How to Translate Open Source Contributions into Career Opportunities"
-sidebar_label: "How to organize your open source contributions for jobs"
+sidebar_label: "How to Translate Open Source Contributions into Career Opportunities"
 keywords:
-  - job-seekers-guide-how-to-organize-your-open-source-contributions
+  - how-to-translate-open-source-contributions-into-career-opportunities
 ---

 It is important to keep track of your open source contributions and show the impact you have left on the projects and organizations.
 By organizing your work, you will be able to talk about these meaningful contributions on your resume and in job interviews.